DanCoimbra/DanCoimbra/README.md

 My motivational motto is: Reality affords an open-ended amount of exploration!

-Only our curiosity and focus determines how much value and insight we can create from data.
+Only our curiosity and focus determine how much value and insight we can create from data.

 ## My usual activities
 * Ongoing Degree — 3rd semester in Computer Science at ![Unicamp](https://www.unicamp.br/unicamp/) (State University of Campinas)